Please call in case of sewer overflow, backup or other emergency.

 The District owns and operates approximately 42 linear miles of sewer pipeline ranging in size from 6-inches to 24-inches in diameter.
-There are approximately 850 maintenance holes and cleanouts in the system, which are openings used by District staff to access the network of buried pipes for cleaning and inspection purposes.
+There are approximately 850 maintenance holes and cleanouts in the system, which are used by District staff to access the network of buried pipes for cleaning and video inspection purposes.

 The wastewater collection system was constructed as the City of Carpinteria and surrounding areas developed.
 Many sewer lines in the downtown area were built in the 1930’s.
 The District implements ongoing condition assessment of its buried infrastructure and a comprehensive, programmatic effort to rehabilitate and replace sewer mains and sewer laterals.

 The District utilizes a Geographic Information System (GIS) for mapping of its wastewater collection system facilities.
 The GIS is linked to a database with detailed information about each pipeline, including attribute data and maintenance history.

 A staff of four highly trained individuals is assigned to the operation and maintenance of the system.
 The crew is responsible for pipeline cleaning, root control, smoke testing, CCTV video inspection.
 Maps of individual properties or areas may be viewed and obtained at the District’s administrative offices.
 A nominal fee may be charged to cover printing or reproduction costs.

 The State of California has implemented a program for all sewer agencies to develop and maintain a Sewer System Management Plan (SSMP).
 This plan establishes specific methods and programs designed to meet goals pertaining to the effective operation and management of a sewer collection system.
 In order to comply with the California State Water Resources Control Board’s (“State Water Board”) requirement of updating the SSMP every 5 years, District staff has prepared an updated SSMP which contains all elements currently set forth by the State Water Board.

 Click here to access the updated Sewer System Management Plan (SSMP).